bengtmartensson/AGirs/README.md

 * What about Girs4Lirc?

-This is a version of Girs, "optimized" for Lirc, using the Lirc
+Just as GirsLite, this was just a certain configuration of AGirs, "optimized" for Lirc, supporting TRANSMIT,
-<code>girs</code> driver by yours truly.
-At the time of this writing,
-it is not yet found in the
-released Lirc, but in the "master" branch in its Sourceforge repository, which can be checkout with the command

-<pre>git clone git://git.code.sf.net/p/lirc/git lirc-git</pre>

-Like GirsLite, this is not an independent program, but corresponds to a version of AGirs supporting TRANSMIT, NON_MOD (optionally), RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
-Documentation is found with the Lirc driver, in the file <code>girs_driver.html</code>.
+NON_MOD (optionally), RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
+It is now discontinued, replaced by GirsLite.

 ## License
 The entire work is licensed under the GPL3 license.
 Chris' as well as Ken's